cyberark/conjur/apidocs/src/update_password.md

 This operation will also replace the user's API key with a securely generated random value.
 You can fetch the new API key using the `login` method.

 Note that machine roles such as Hosts do not have passwords.
-Passwords are only use by human users.
+Passwords are only used by human users.

 ---